 Note that you should not directly transfer tokens to these addresses.
 You should use the Bridge's user interface, which checks for malformed transactions.

 To ensure the safety of users and the protection of their funds, the Avalanche Bridge should only be accessed and used through the UI, located here.
 Any other use of the Avalanche Bridge could result in the permanent loss of funds.
 The non-exhaustive list below enumerates possible ways to permanently lose funds by attempting to use the Avalanche Bridge through sources that are not recommended.
-Funds lost in the examples listed below will be permanently lost, and are not recoverable by Ava Labs, the Wardens, or the bridge.
+Funds lost in the examples listed below will be permanently lost, and are not recoverable by Ava Labs, the Bridge Nodes, or the bridge.

 USERS MUST NOT SEND FUNDS DIRECTLY TO ANY OF THE AVALANCHE BRIDGE CONTRACT ADDRESSES.
 The Avalanche Bridge should only be accessed through the Avalanche Bridge’s UI, located here.
 Any funds sent directly to the Avalanche Bridge’s contract addresses will be permanently lost, and are not recoverable.